askui/askui/docs/versioned_docs/version-0.2.7/api/02-Commands/typein.md

 ---
 # typeIn

-Puts the focus on the filtered element and types in the text.
+Puts the focus on the filtered element by click/tap and types in the text.

 By default, the `text` is included in the logs and sent over to the askui Inference server to predict in which context the typing has to occur.
 You can exclude the `text` from the logs